revell-logo

 Multi-Pin Sight Adjustment Process

-1. Start Close: Begin at 10 yards with a large target to ensure you don’t miss entirely during initial adjustments
+1. Start at 10 Yards: Begin close with a large target to ensure you hit something during initial adjustments

-3. Adjust Windage First: Move the entire sight housing left or right based on where your group lands
+4. Adjust Windage First: Loosen the housing lock screw and move the entire sight housing left or right based on your arrow group position

-4. Fine-tune Elevation: Once centered horizontally, adjust the housing up or down
+5. Fine-Tune Elevation: Once centered horizontally, adjust the housing up or down to correct vertical impact

-5. Set Individual Pins: After your top pin (typically 20 yards) is dialed in, move back and adjust subsequent pins
+6. Set Individual Pins: After your primary pin is dialed in, move back to establish subsequent pins at 30, 40, and 50 yards

 Single-Pin Sight Adjustment